-What’s the Difference Between a Golf Cart and a Street-legal Cart?
+What’s the Difference Between a Street-Legal Golf Cart and a Street-Legal Electric Cart?

-Golf carts are not designed to exceed 15 mph (24 km/h) and do not have the safety features required for use on public roads.
-Street-legal carts, however, are equipped with safety features for on-road driving.
+Golf carts are not designed to exceed 15 mph (24 km/h) and are not required to have safety features for use on public roads.
+Street-legal electric carts, such as low-speed vehicles, are equipped with standard safety features for on-road driving.

 Street-Legal Cart vs. Golf Cart